wadegood/func-process-webhook-event/README.md

 3. GIT
 4. Azure subscription

-Setup Instructions
+Environment Setup
 1. Clone the repository to your local machine.
 Open the repository in VSCode and select "reopen in container".
 This will create a docker container using the image definition found inside of the .devcontainer directory.
+2. Once the container is setup, select the option to create a virtual environment within the container environment.

+Configuring Azure Resources
+1. Login to Azure using the CLI az login
+2. Within the terminal, change your directory to config_files cd config_files

+3. Run the following command to make the azure_resources.sh script executable. chmod +x azure_resources.sh

+4. Run the script
+  ./azure_resources.sh

 2. Create a local.settings.json file.
 The contents of this file should be as shown below.
+Note you must add an "&" symbol after the strava callback URL value.
+This is because the azure function URL already contains a parameter appended to the end.

 {
     "IsEncrypted": false,
     "Values": {
       "AzureWebJobsStorage": "",
       "FUNCTIONS_WORKER_RUNTIME": "python",
-      "STRAVA_CLIENT_ID": {YOUR_STRAVA_CLIENT_ID},
+      "STRAVA_CLIENT_ID": "{YOUR_STRAVA_CLIENT_ID}",
       "STRAVA_CLIENT_SECRET": "{YOUR_STRAVA_CLIENT_SECRET}",
-      "STRAVA_CALLBACK_URL": "{STRAVA_CALLBACK_URL}"
+      "STRAVA_CALLBACK_URL": "{STRAVA_CALLBACK_URL}&"

     }
   }